 - Weakness, stumbling, or collapse

 If your Chihuahua is showing any of these signs, they need help right away, so head to your veterinarian or the nearest pet emergency clinic!
-Offer them cool (not cold) water to drink if they can swallow, and place moist towels or washcloths on their belly, armpits, groin and neck area to cool them down.
-If you have a thermometer on hand, gently take your pup’s rectal temperature – a temperature over 104 degrees is a serious emergency.
+Offer them cool (not cold) water to drink if they can swallow, and place cold moist towels or washcloths on their belly, armpits, groin and neck area to cool them down.
+If you have a thermometer in your pet’s first aid kit, gently take your pup’s rectal temperature – a temperature over 104 degrees is a serious emergency.

 Help your little dog to beat the heat by:

-- Walking them during the cooler times of day, with lots of rest stops and drink breaks
+- Walking them during the cooler times of day, with rest stops and drink breaks

 - Giving them fun frozen treats like cubes of frozen canned food to chew on